 The timbers were in amazing condition, considering how long they had been abandoned, and you could see that they had been notched, perhaps to accomodate some kind of pulley system and or a winch to bring the ore up.
 Deep in the mine opening, on the right, there was even a partly finished scupture of a face.

 It was, at the end of the day, some time very well spent.
 It was soon that we departed, recrossed the creek, and tried to work our way south to the creek canyon we’d started in.
 We gave up that venture when we realized we would run out of time, so we plunged downhill, reaching the trail and its hordes of humanity in just minutes, hiking homeward on a perfect spring afternoon.

-Well secluded in a remote corner of Mt Seymour Provincial Park is a 1508 metre peak that towers high above the Seymour Valley to its west and the waters of the Indian Arm to the east.
+Well secluded in a remote corner of Mt Seymour Provincial Park is a 1508 metre peak that towers high above the Seymour Valley to its west, and the waters of the Indian Arm to the east.
 That mountain is Mt Bishop.
 It was named for Charles Joseph Bishop, the first president of the British Columbia Mountaineering Club (BCMC ), who died in a crevasse fall on Washington’s Mt Baker in 1913.
 It was first ascended in 1908 via the Bishop Creek Valley from the shores of Indian Arm by a large party of climbers.
-One those was Fred Mills, a noted explorer of the North Shore Mountains and an early member of the British Columbia Mountaineering Club (BCMC).
+One those was Fred Mills, a noted explorer of the North Shore Mountains, and also an early member of the BCMC.
 A place that still sees few if any visitors, Bishop and its slopes offer an authentic wilderness experience, despite the fact that Vancouver’s city lights can be seen distinctly from its lofty vantage.
 Here then, is a blended tale of a two treks I have made there, and of Mr Mills’ historical expedition.